-- (i) The Group Principles, management strategies, and the medium-term management plan are disclosed on the website of the Company, in Earnings Results Briefing Materials, and Business Report. - (ii) The basic policy on corporate governance is disclosed on the website of the Company, in Corporate Governance Report, Integrated Report, and Business Report, etc. - (iii) The policy for the remuneration for Directors and Audit & Supervisory Board Members is disclosed in Corporate Governance Report, Annual Securities Report, and Reference Materials Attached to the Notice of the General Meeting of Shareholders.
+- (i) The Group Principles, management strategies, and the Medium-Term Management Plan are disclosed on the website of the Company, in Earnings Results Briefing Materials, and Business Report. - (ii) The basic policy on corporate governance is disclosed on the website of the Company, in Corporate Governance Report, Integrated Report, and Business Report, etc. - (iii) The policy for the remuneration for Directors and Audit & Supervisory Board Members is disclosed in Corporate Governance Report, Annual Securities Report, and reference materials attached to the Notice of Convocation of the general meeting of shareholders.
+To enhance transparency and fairness in the process, the determination of the system and the level of remuneration for the directors are deliberated by the Nomination and Remuneration Advisory Committee, which consists of the majority of independent outside board members and is chaired by an independent outside officer.
+The Board of Directors makes a final policy decision respecting the recommendations made by the advisory committee. - (iv) The policy concerning appointment/dismissal of the senior executive and the nomination of Director and Audit & Supervisory Board Members is disclosed in the SEKISUI Corporate Governance Principles.

-To enhance transparency and fairness in the process, the determination of the system and - the level of remuneration for the directors are deliberated by the Nomination and Remuneration Advisory Committee, which consists of the majority of independent outside board members and is chaired by an independent outside officer.
-The Board of Directors makes a final policy decision based on the recommendations made by the advisory committee with respect. - (iv) The policy concerning appointment/dismissal of the senior executive and the nomination of Director and Audit & Supervisory Board Members is disclosed in the SEKISUI Corporate Governance Principles. - To enhance transparency and fairness in the process, the nomination of candidates for Director is deliberated by the Nomination and Remuneration Advisory Committee.
-The Board of Directors makes a final policy decision based on the recommendations made by the advisory committee with respect. - (v) Reasons for appointment/dismissal of the senior executive and nominating candidates for Director and for Audit & Supervisory Board Member are disclosed on the notice of the general meeting of shareholders.
+To enhance transparency and fairness in the process, the nomination of candidates for Director is deliberated by the Nomination and Remuneration Advisory Committee.
+The Board of Directors makes a final policy decision respecting the recommendations made by the advisory committee.

+(v) Reasons for appointment/dismissal of the senior executive and nomination of candidates for Director and for Audit & Supervisory Board Member are disclosed in the Notice of Convocation of the general meeting of shareholders.